 Rev Sue Brewer - Vicar

-Sue has been Vicar at Christ Church since September 2007.
-Before that she was Associate Vicar at St Edmunds Church Living Well in Dartford.
+Sue has been Vicar at Christ Church since September 2007, and she is also Area Dean of Gravesend.
+Before coming to Christ Church she was Associate Vicar at St Edmunds Church Living Well in Dartford.
 After studying for a degree in Mathematics and Philosophy at Oxford University, she qualified as a Chartered Accountant, but decided quite quickly that that wasn’t the right career for her.
-Sue became an authorised Pastoral Assistant in Rochester Diocese in 1998, and started her training for Ordination by a part time course with SEITE in 1999.
+Before her ordination, she was an authorised Pastoral Assistant in Rochester Diocese.
 Sue is married to Jeremy and they have 3 grown-up children and one granddaughter.
 In her free time she visits art galleries and loves travel and holidays.
 Sue and Jeremy share their home with Cinders the cat and Bodie the Border Collie puppy.

 Rev Jacqueline Littlewood - Associate Priest

 I trained on a residential course at Lincoln Theological College between 1977 and 1980 and served my first curacy as a stipendiary deaconess in the parish of St Paulinus, Crayford.
 In 1984 I moved to the parish of Holy Family, Gravesend with St Margaret, Ifield and whilst there I was ordained as a deacon in 1987.
 Another move took place in 1993 when I was licensed as a non-stipendiary curate to St Aidan, Gravesend, and in 1994 I was one of the first women to be ordained as a priest.
 In March 2006 I was licensed as an Honorary Curate to this parish with which I have had links through the East Gravesend Group and Gravesend Deanery since 1984.